taiki-e/cargo-llvm-cov/README.md

 ```

 Note: cargo-llvm-cov subcommands other than `report` and `clean` may not work correctly in the context where environment variables are set by `show-env`; consider using normal `cargo`/`cargo-nextest` commands.

+Note: To include coverage for doctests you also need to pass `--doctests` to both `cargo llvm-cov show-env` and `cargo llvm-cov report`.

 ### Exclude file from coverage